Wuming-Fu/Wuming-Fu.github.io/contents/home.md

 Lab's webpage: http://www.poss.pku.edu.cn

-2025.2.26 Currently I am working on large semiconductor equipment in China's largest tech company.
+2025.2.26 Currently I am working on large semiconductor equipment in China's largest tech company in Shanghai.

 2025.5    I have also begun working on a new robot project.